Willie Mays: NL Rookie of the Year

-The Giants met the New York Yankees and Mays's boyhood favorite DiMaggio in the 1951 World Series, which the Giants lost in six games.
-In Game 1, Mays, Hank Thompson, and Monte Irvin comprised the first all-African-American outfield in major league history.
-Mays hit poorly while the Giants lost the series 4–2.
-In Game 5 he hit a consequential fly ball, which DiMaggio and Yankee rookie Mickey Mantle pursued.
-As DiMaggio called Mantle off, the younger Yankee got his cleat stuck in an open drainpipe, suffering a knee injury that would affect him the rest of his career.
+The Giants met the New York Yankees in the 1951 World Series.
+In Game 1, Mays, Hank Thompson, and Monte Irvin composed the first all-black outfield in major league history.
+For the series, Mays hit poorly as the Giants lost the series in six games.
+In Game 5, he hit a consequential fly ball, which DiMaggio and Yankee rookie Mickey Mantle pursued.
+DiMaggio called Mantle off at the last second; as he stopped, Mantle got his cleat stuck in an open drainpipe, suffering a knee injury that would affect him the rest of his career.

-U.S. Army (1952–1953)
+U.S. Army

 Soon after the 1951 season ended, Mays learned the United States Army had drafted him to serve in the Korean War.
 Before he left to join the Army, Mays played the first few weeks of the 1952 season with the Giants.
-He batted .236 with four home runs in 34 games.
+He batted .236 with four home runs and 23 RBI in 34 games.
 He surprised sportswriters like Red Smith when he drew cheers from fans of the Brooklyn Dodgers, the Giants' archrivals, in his last game before reporting.

-After his induction into the Army on May 29, Mays reported to Fort Eustis in Virginia, where he spent much of his time playing on military baseball teams with other major leaguers.
+After his induction into the Army on May 29, Mays reported to Fort Eustis in Virginia, where he spent much of his time playing for the Fort Eustis Wheels military baseball team with (and against) other major and minor leaguers, as well as serving as an athletic instructor in the Physical Training Department.
 It was at Fort Eustis that Mays learned the basket catch from fellow Fort Eustis outfielder Al Fortunato.
-Mays missed about 266 games because of his military service.
+Mays, by his own estimation, played 180 games for the Wheels, and missed about 275 games for the Giants because of his military service.
+Mays' time playing for the Wheels ended on July 28, 1953, after he chipped a bone in his left foot while sliding into third base, necessitating a six-week stint in a cast.
 Discharged on March 1, 1954, he reported to Giants' spring training camp the following day.